 These are the things I've found have helped me the most:

 1. Start the day with a few minutes for yourself.
 I know how difficult this can be if you have a young family and are rushing around like crazy to get out the door but it can make a huge difference to how you feel.
 It also sets an intention to start the day with a little bit of calm.
-When my children were little - I'd always try and spend a few minutes to myself having a cup of coffee either in bed or I'd just step outside into garden and into the fresh air.
-This was 'my time'.
+When my children were little - I'd always try and spend a few minutes to myself.
+I use this time to breathe deeply for a few minutes and mentally say some affirmations that make me feel positive and uplifted.

 2. Spoil yourself in little ways - even if money is tight - splurging on little things that are indulgent and special sends a signal that you are looking after yourself.
 Might be a luxurious chocolate that you keep all to yourself or a beautiful cup and saucer that only you use for your cup of tea or coffee - it can be as simple as picking a flower from the garden and putting it on your desk, bedside table.
 The idea is to find out what it is that you love and include that in your life.
 It's amazing how when you start doing little things like this for yourself, others follow.